 Most pharma AI initiatives do not fail because the technology does not work.
 They fail because no one can clearly answer a much more basic question: Who owns it?
 The proof of concept runs.
 The use case is compelling.
 The model performs as expected.
 And then progress slows to a crawl.
 QA waits for a validation strategy.
 IT waits for stable requirements.
 The business waits for someone to make a decision.
 By the time ownership is clarified, momentum is gone and the organization quietly returns to familiar, manual ways of working.

-This pattern is far more common than it should be.
-And under the new regulatory framework, it is about to become much more expensive.
-EU GMP Annex 22 makes one thing explicit: AI governance in pharma is cross‑functional by design.
-It cannot be delegated to a single team.
-It cannot be outsourced to a vendor.
-And it cannot be treated as a compliance checkbox that QA signs off on at the end of a project.
+This happens far too often, and under the new regulatory framework, the consequences will become harder to ignore.
+EU GMP Annex 22 makes one thing very clear: AI governance in pharma is inherently cross-functional.
+It cannot sit with a single department, be handed off to a vendor, or be treated as a compliance exercise completed at the end of a project.

-AI in regulated environments requires business, QA, and IT to operate as a genuine triad, from the first discussion about intended use to the final decision about decommissioning.
-That is a deeper organizational shift than many leadership teams have fully acknowledged.
+In regulated environments, AI requires business, QA, and IT to work together from the earliest discussions about intended use all the way through to decommissioning.
+That represents a significant organizational shift, and many leadership teams still underestimate its impact.

 - A white‑box understanding of the model’s behavior, not just its outputs